GoogleCloudPlatform/nodejs-docs-samples/appengine/building-an-app/update/README.md

 This is the sample application for the
-[Updating Your Web Service][tutorial] tutorial found in the [Google App Engine Node.js Standard Environment][appengine] documentation.
+[Updating Your Web Service][tutorial] tutorial found in the [Google App Engine Node.js standard environment][appengine] documentation.

 * [Setup](#setup)